cointobanks/lifetioncoin-docs/_includes/devdoc/guide_p2p_network.md

     has downloaded belong to the best header chain reported by any of its outbound peers.
-This means a dishonest sync node will quickly be discovered even if checkpoints aren't used (as long as the IBD node connects to at least one honest peer; Dash Core will continue to provide checkpoints in case honest peers can't be found).
+This means a dishonest sync node will quickly be discovered even if checkpoints aren't used (as long as the IBD node connects to at least one honest peer; Lifetioncoin Core will continue to provide checkpoints in case honest peers can't be found).

 2. **Download Blocks:** While the IBD node continues downloading